-Please note that the court has a new policy regarding filing deposition transcripts: a party need not file a deposition transcript with the court until that party is using the deposition in support of some other submission, at which time the entire deposition must be filed.
+A party need not file a deposition transcript with the court until that party is using the deposition in support of some other submission, at which time the entire deposition must be filed.
 The court is retaining its policy that depositions that are not filed with the court by the deadline for filing pretrial submissions shall not be used by any party for any purpose at trial.
 All deposition transcripts must be in compressed format.
 The court will not accept duplicate transcripts.
 The parties must determine who will file each transcript.

-4. Disclosure of Trial Witnesses: November 7, 2011
+5. Disclosure of Trial Witnesses: March 23, 2012

-Not later than 28 days before trial each party shall serve on all other parties all of the materials listed in Federal Rule of Civil Procedure 26(a)(3)(A), (B) and (C).
+Not later than 28 days before trial each party shall serve on all other parties all of the materials listed in Federal Rule of Civil Procedure 26(a)(3).
 Also, the parties must follow this court's written Procedures for Calling Witnesses to Trial, a copy of which is attached to this order.
 If you intend to call any other party (that is, a named plaintiff or a named defendant) as a trial witness, then you must list that party as a trial witness and arrange for a subpoena or a writ, just like any other witness.
 If you do not do all of these things by the deadline, then the court might not allow you to present witnesses at trial.